-COOLING SYSTEMS IMPROVE EFFICIENCY When energy is generated in hydropower plants, some loss in caused by the heating of copper windings and bearings.
+COOLING SYSTEMS IMPROVE EFFICIENCY

+When energy is generated in hydropower plants, some loss in caused by the heating of copper windings and bearings.
 The task of the cooling systems in to dissipate the heat.
 They help to improve efficiency, prevent damage and excessive wear and thus reduce the life cycle costs.
 The HYDAC WGK is a compact and modular system for closed cooling circuits that work with cooling media such as water glycol and water and that are used above all to cool the generator and to cool hydraulic power units in conjunction with a submerged heat exchanger.

 This main components of the WGK are one or more pump-motor units for flow rates of up to 1500 l/min, expansion tank and additional sensors, such as pressure switches, pressure sensors and pressure relief valve, venting valve and pressure gauge.
 The cooling fluids is normally recooled by means of heat exchangers positioned underwater.
-Air coolers or plate heat exchangers can also be connected, however, which also serve to Fig. 1.
+Air coolers or plate heat exchangers can also be connected, however, which also serve to heat the machine cabin or cool the hydraulic fluid.
+The modular system is specially designed for use in hydropower plants and contains precisely those components that are needed for his purpose.

+Fig. 1.
 For closed cooling circuits operating with water glycol, HYDAC has developed a compact system (WGK) consisting of a motor pump unit, an expansion tank a mixing valve and sensors.